opensciencegrid/docker-xcache/atlas-xcache/README.md

 Configuration
 -------------

-Before starting the container, write the following configuration on your docker host:

-1. Write a file containing the following required environment variables and values for your XCache:
+Before starting the container, write a file containing the following required environment variables and values for your
+XCache:

 - `XC_RESOURCENAME`: The server name used for monitoring and reporting
 - `XC_SPACE_HIGH_WM`: High watermark for disk usage;
   when usage goes above the high watermark, the cache deletes until it hits the low watermark
 - `XC_SPACE_LOW_WM`: Low watermark for disk usage;
   when usage goes above the high watermark, the cache deletes until it hits the low watermark
 - `XC_PORT`: TCP port that XCache listens on
 - `XC_RAMSIZE`: Amount of memory to use for blocks in flight
 - `XC_BLOCKSIZE`: The size of the blocks in the cache
 - `XC_PREFETCH`: Number of blocks to prefetch from a file at once

-1. Write `cache-disks.config` with paths to disks that you will mount within the container.

 ### Disabling OSG monitoring (optional) ###